 The Yukon’s dashboard has the same shape as its redesigned GM siblings.
 That’s good news because the domed instrument panel, car-like dashboard and flush-mounted buttons are a vast improvement on the rectangular fixtures of previous Yukons.

 This SUV has the ability to seat up to nine occupants when benches are placed in all three rows.
 Uplevel models replace first- and second-row benches with captain’s chairs, lowering total seating capacity to seven.
 The second-row seats fold forward, either manually or via an available power mechanism.
 The third row is removable, but it doesn’t fold flat to the floor as some competitors’ seats do.
-New for 2009 is standard third-row seating on all models.
+Third-row seating is standard on all models.

-With both rows stashed away, maximum cargo volume is 108.9 cubic feet, which places the Yukon in between the Expedition and Sequoia.
+With both rows stashed away, maximum cargo volume is 108.9 cubic feet, which is roughly the same as the Expedition but less than the Sequoia.